 BÜRSTADT, OPERATED BY EBF (BÜRSTADT, GERMANY)

-The RTG will be located in Bürstadt, between Frankfurt and Heidelberg (Germany), on the roof of the packaging hall of a farm owned by the company.
+The RTG is in Bürstadt, between Frankfurt and Heidelberg (Germany), on the roof of the packaging hall on a farm owned by ebf.
 The packaging hall is a building from the late 1950’s, and right now it is heated by fossil fuels.
 In several iterations the heat supply on the whole site is going to be replaced by renewable heating in the next years.
-The solar greenhouse has a 160 m² growing area and is designed to have a low heating demand, produce electrical energy, and will serve as a solar collector for the packaging hall.
-It will altogether generate a net positive energy balance over the course of one year of operation.
+The solar greenhouse has a 160 m² growing area and is designed to have a low heating demand, produce electrical energy, and serves as a solar collector for the support building.
+Altogether, it achieves a net positive energy balance over the course of one year of operation.

-The RTG will be implemented within the regular operation of the whole site.
-It will serve as a unique selling point for the farm and show how RTGs can increase the farming capacity without increasing the farmed land area.
+The RTG is implemented within the regular operation of the whole site.
+It serves as a unique selling point for the farm and shows how RTGs can increase the farming capacity without increasing the land use.

 Business – value creation

-The RTG project and the whole farm will serve as a showcase of the EBF approach for an economically competitive horticulture business.
-Due to the low energy demand of the solar greenhouse and the flexible year-round operation, the farm will supply markets, restaurants, and customers with fresh vegetables directly on the farm all year round.
+The RTG project and the whole farm serves as a showcase of the EBF approach for an economically competitive horticulture business.
+Due to the low energy demand of the solar greenhouse and the flexible year-round operation, the farm can supply markets, restaurants, and customers with fresh vegetables directly on the farm all year round.

 The packaging hall is built in a traditional way, with heavy walls and strong foundations.
 It is structurally stable, even after more than 50 years of existence.
-The roof itself consists of wooden beams that are strong enough for the current roof covering but cannot bear more than the current corrugated Eternit® roof, which is itself partly damaged and not fully sealed anymore.
+The roof itself consisted of wooden beams that were strong enough for the previous roof covering but could not bear more than the corrugated Eternit® roof, which itself was partly damaged and not fully sealed anymore.

-The current roof and the whole beam structure will have to be removed to install the new rooftop.
-After the roof is removed, a concrete ring beam on top the walls will be installed.
-Then, wooden roof beams will be added, and the bearing structure will be finished with a platform made of OSB boards.
-Since substantial changes in the roof structure had to be made, it was possible to generate a bearing capacity of the platform of 5 - 15 kN/m² depending on the location.
-This made it possible to have greater loads in the greenhouse like a water tank or thermal storage walls.
+The old roof and the whole beam structure were removed to install the new rooftop platform.
+After the removal of the roof, a concrete ring beam was placed on top the walls.
+Then, wooden roof beams were added, and the bearing structure was finished with a platform made of OSB boards.
+Since substantial changes in the roof structure had to be made, it was possible to generate a bearing capacity of the platform of 2.5 kN/m² depending on the location.
+At the backside of the greenhouse, due to the range of the beams the potential load is substantially higher.

-The greenhouse will consist of a light-gauge steel frame connected directly to the wooden roof beams.
-The platform and the connection to the steel frame will be coated with a special waterproofing material that will prevent water damage to the bearing structure.
+The greenhouse consists of a light-gauge steel frame connected directly to the wooden roof beams.
+The platform and the connection to the steel frame are coated with a special waterproofing material that will prevent water damage to the bearing structure.

-The outer shell of the greenhouse will be heavily insulated on its side walls, back walls and on parts of its roof are insulated as well, with light weight hemp straw.
-The arched south side will be covered with a highly transparent double layered ETFE coating.
+The outer shell of the greenhouse is a heavily insulated hempcrete wall on both sides and the back.
+Parts of its roof are insulated as well, with light weight hemp straw.
+The arched south side is covered with a highly transparent double layered ETFE coating.
 For cold nights, a thermal blanket will be rolled down from the greenhouse top to reduce thermal radiation losses.

-A walkway around the greenhouse is planned to be able to get access to the greenhouse from all sides and to collect rainwater which will be reintroduced in the water circuit of the farm after UV filtration to prevent contamination from birds.
+A walkway around the greenhouse was established to be able to get access to the greenhouse from all sides and to collect rainwater.